Writing is An Art

 First up is the art of being a writer…

 I think we can agree that writing is an art form.
 Right?
 I mean it literally makes up one of the seven art forms as literary art.
-When I looked up literary art on google I found that
+When I looked up literary art I found this definition…

 Literary Arts inspire, enrich, educate, and entertain.
 They remind us that there is beauty and joy in language, that others have insights worth paying attention to, that in our struggles we are not alone.

 Writing/literature is also agreeably recognized as an art because of its artist’s process.
-Similar to painters or actors before any success, there is commonly the starving artist phase.
+You know, spending an insane amount of time working on an art form in order to achieve whatever artistic/career goal: Similar to painters or actors, before any success there is commonly the starving artist phase.
 Where artists focus on improving their skills and try to make a living out of their art.
-Sure getting a job would help.
+Sure, getting a job would help to provide financial security.
 But many arts ( if not all ) require lots of time and dedication to reach levels of mastery.
-So by primarily focusing on their art, they run the risk of going broke.
-But once they find success in their work, the dream of being just a writer ( successful ) becomes a little more possible every day.
+Yet, by primarily focusing on their art, artists run the risk of going broke.
+It’s the same thing for writers.
+Especially the ones that decide to make it their full-time job, even if it doesn’t pay well yet.

 Therefore Writers Are Artists

-Obviously, if writing is an art, then writers are artists.
+Obviously, if writing is an art, then writers are artists, who practice that art.
 But I think that they’re also artists just for navigating through the profession.
 And that is one of the main things this blog will begin to talk about under this grand category.
-The art of being a good writer, despite how the industry changes and obligations grow.
+The art of being a good writer — keeping up the skill and art despite how the industry changes and obligations grow.

 Being a Writer is an Art

-It requires a great amount of creativity, discipline, grit, skill, and everything else to be a successful writer.
-And I could guess that there are millions or billions of writers in this world applying just that and more ( and I did guess randomly because I don’t really know).
+Great amounts of creativity, discipline, grit, skill, and everything else are required to be a successful writer.
+And I could guess that there are millions or billions of creative/fiction writers in this world applying just that and more (and I did guess randomly because I don’t really know).
 But how many writers actually succeed?
+Like, get a good grip on using words to immerse readers into a story that fascinatingly delivers a message, reaches their audience, gains recognition, finds financial success through their work, etc…

 Writing is not like a trusty 9-5, with benefits, fixed pay for work and effort, unions, or certifications and licensing that guarantee to earn you more money.
 Being a writer, you have to work so hard at being good and getting your work recognized without initial payment.
 For many like myself, creative writing is a dream profession.
 But it’s also a risk: a thrilling one.

 Being a writer is a great thing.
-And even though it’s not a 9-5 we do want job security and experience, time, and recognition in our field.
+And even though it’s not a 9-5 we do want job security, built experience, time, and recognition in our field.
 These things just happen a little bit differently for writers.
 For starters before a publishing deal, and before an agent, writers are building their careers all by themselves.
 Writing their stories, submitting to journals and magazines, trying to connect to their audience, and more.
-But building a great writing career has a learning curve.
+So getting to be good at what you do is a success.

-At what stage would you say that a writer chooses to take their creative career seriously?
-Initially, I could guess that it’s when they are willing to go through a starving artist phase.
-Maybe because a writer loves their work so much and are willing to give everything up for it, then they are taking their work seriously.
-But I really think that’s step one.
+At what stage would you say that a writer takes their creative career seriously, wanting to write full-time?
+Initially, I could guess that it’s when they are willing to go through a starving artist phase.: loving their work so much that they would risk losing the comforts of life to write.
+But really, that is a piece of it.
 It is important for writers to recognize the concentration, energy, and discipline needed for this art.
 But there is so much more.
+Being willing to to ‘starve’ is an incomplete step

 Forget about the starving artist phase.

-Truly I think a writer takes their works seriously when they refuse to stay in a starving artist phase.
+Truly, I think a writer takes their works seriously when they refuse to stay in a starving artist phase.
 When they know the value of their work and realize their great potential.
 When they know their work so well that they are confident about its place and value ( monetary included ) in the art world.
-That no matter what their stories will be written and told.
 When they realize that to be a good and successful writer, they must be more than a writer.

 Writers are like a one-person business.
 A writer produces the product ( literary pieces), envisions the future, researches the market ( keeping up-to-date with the literary and publishing world), invests in the ‘business’, improves the quality of the product, manages the PR, social accounts, and career beneficial relationships.
 If they are public about building their career, similar to the way I am with this blog, then there’s a whole lot more having to do with content creation and management.

-Before writers get their publishing deal they have to sell it ( pitch it ) to tons of agents before some of the work can be done for them.
-But even before that, before the literary pieces are ready writers are a one-man band.
+Before writers get their publishing deal they have to sell thier work ( pitch it ) to a number of agents and publishers before they can secure a deal or acceptance and have some of the work can be done for them.
+But even before that, before the literary pieces are ready for publishing writers are a one-man band.

 Though with co-writing I imagine that things are a little bit easier simply because there is help.
-But maybe it’s not as easy or its way too easy, I don’t know.
+But maybe it’s not as easy or it’s way too easy, I don’t know.
 I can explore this with another post later.
+But I’d love to know how co-writing works when it comes to managing the writing, career building and all the other stuff.
 If you do co-write comment on what that’s like.
-I really want to know.
+I’m curious…

 The literal start of taking writing seriously is different for everyone.
 But I think that a great start is understanding that as a writer you are also a lot of other things.
-And furthering this understanding by knowing your best combination of ‘things’.
-One person can’t be everything.
+And to really pick up the pace with your career explore what your best combination of ‘things’ is.
+And how you can work out those strengths and fill in the gaps.

 What is a Successful Writer?